 I encourage you to also check out Hannah’s recent Twitter thread for a brilliant summary of the paper: “This is a call to action for EO scientists to seek funding so partners can hold leadership in scoping out recovery monitoring.”

-framework_image Framework we propose to use EO to monitor flood recovery and redress inequitable recoveries (Friedrich et al., 2024).
+We propose a framework to use EO to monitor flood recovery and redress inequitable recoveries (Friedrich et al., 2024).